 Instructional Design for New Designers

-This fundamental workshop provides you with a proven step-by-step design process.
-Learn how to confidently apply Langevin's 12-step design cycle and incorporate time-saving shortcuts to simplify your job and to produce better courses faster.
-It gives you simple yet powerful techniques for making your courses popular, interesting, and lively.
+This fundamental workshop provides you with a proven step-by-step instructional design process.
+Learn how to confidently apply Langevin’s 12-Step Design Cycle.
+Our methodology provides you with time-saving shortcuts that produce better courses faster.
+You’ll also receive simple, yet powerful tools and resources designed to ensure your courses are highly interactive, engaging, and lively.

 - Plan instructional design projects.